ErikBjare/ErikBjare.github.io/_wiki/good-software.md

  - Open source
    - Almost mandatory if you want to create long-lived software
    - Helps with reliability (["Given enough eyeballs, all bugs are shallow"](https://en.wikipedia.org/wiki/Linus's_Law))
+   - Prevents the worst cases of [abandonware](https://en.wikipedia.org/wiki/Abandonware)
  - Simple ([but not necessarily easy](https://www.infoq.com/presentations/Simple-Made-Easy))
  - Written in a suitable language
-   - Which languages are considered suitable are discussions in themselves, and not something I'll go into great depths about here and now.
    - In some cases it's important to use an accessible language to ease contribution and review, in others it's more important to choose a language with good compile-time verification of the program (typesystems, memory-safety, etc).
+   - Which language is considered suitable for what goal is a vast topic in itself, and not something I'll discuss further in this article.
  - Quality controlled
    - Code review
    - Well tested (unit tests, integration tests, type checking)